logo

 StrokerA player who makes complicated wagers, giving live dealers more work.

 TokeTipping the live craps dealer.
+A common practice in Ghanaian casinos.

 True OddsThe actual craps odds for a payout where the house advantage is 0%.